Dalimil/Find-and-Replace-Browser-Extension/README.md

 ### API Design
 There should be an extension background page with a content script that is programmatically injected into the page whenever the user triggers 'find & replace'.

-TODO: Explain the reasoning behind this and how extensions work in general (https://developer.chrome.com/extensions).
-And also: https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Anatomy_of_a_WebExtension#Options_pages

-TODO: Explain security scopes, Chrome API being available from the background page, page content being accessible only from content scripts.

-TODO: Explain permissions set in manifest and motivation behind the `activeTab` permission https://developer.chrome.com/extensions/activeTab#motivation  (we are not requesting chrome.tabs permission)
+TODO: Explain security scopes, TODO: Explain permissions set in manifest and motivation behind the `activeTab` permission https://developer.chrome.com/extensions/activeTab#motivation  (we are not requesting chrome.tabs permission)

 Instead of searching for a one text occurrence at a time, we want to match the behaviour of modern text editors and show the user all matches at once using text highlighting.
 We therefore only perform the search once (meaning everytime search parameters change), because later actions (find next/prev, replace one/all) will simply work with the text occurrences we already found.